DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 **Rules:**

 * ASI transactions: these are Account Status Inquiry transactions, that is, transactions carried out to query the status of a card (check that it is active).
-For this purpose, financial transactions should not be used, but specific transactions.​
+For this purpose, financial transactions should not be used, but specific transactions.

-* Attempts per day (item 2): consider for purposes of Hipercard's Retry program from 00:00 to 23:59​
+* Attempts per day (item 2): consider for purposes of Hipercard's Retry program from 00:00 to 23:59
 * Reference month (item 3): for purposes of the Hipercard Retry program, consider the 01st to the 30th or 31st of the month in which the transaction took place.
-The charge will be sent after the close of the subsequent month.​
+The charge will be sent after the close of the subsequent month.
 * Transaction codes considered irreversible by the issuer were categorized by the ABECS payments and self-regulation industry, through current Regulation 21.
 Return codes (ABECS)
 * Codes not mentioned in the ABECS manual are considered reversible.

 **Effective date: September 15, 2022**